rust-lang/blog.rust-lang.org/posts/inside-rust/2022-11-17-async-fn-in-trait-nightly.md

 }
 ```

-[^actual-error]: The actual error message produced by the compiler is a bit noisier than this, but that can be improved.
+[^actual-error]: The actual error message produced by the compiler is a bit noisier than this, but that will be improved.

 You can see that we added an `I: Send` bound in the function signature, but that was not enough.
 To satisfy this error we need to say that the *future returned by `next()`* is `Send`.
 But as we saw at the beginning of this post, async functions return anonymous types.
 There's no way to express bounds on those types.